 Once you have a basic understanding of the presenters mentioned above, there will be two studies presented which demonstrate the impact upon the body for those who listen to and play the Native American style flute.

-In closing I will share some stories from individuals that have crossed my path.
+You can find some healing stories from individuals that have crossed my path, here.
 They share their experience with the flute and their views on healing.

 Introduction - What is healing?

 One definition of healing is – to make whole.
 Our culture focuses upon the body mind connection.
 Very little is presented through media about our connection to the spiritual aspects of our identity and the impact of spirituality upon our lives.
 In simple words everyone knows they are a human being.
-Most likely they are quite familiar with the human aspect, but what about our being, the other half of our identity?
+Most likely they are quite familiar with their human aspect, what about our being, the spiritual half of our identity?

 To be whole might better defined when the body, mind, spirit and emotions are functioning in harmony.
 Imagine a wheel with the perimeter of the wheel divided into four equal parts.
 One part is body, one mind, one spirit and the last one emotion.
 If you draw a line from each part to the opposite side you will have two intersecting spokes.
 The center of the wheel would be considered peace.
 If one of these qualities is missing or flat, the wheel does not roll smoothly and peace, no longer centered, is unstable and wobbly.